AuReMe/metage2metabo/docs/install.rst

 Singularity [Ku2017]_ can be used to launch m2m on a cluster.
 Please refer to the `recipe <https://github.com/AuReMe/metage2metabo/tree/master/recipes>`__   of the Github repository of the project.
 The Singularity image has to be created from the recipe.
 You might need to do it on a personal computer since it requires administrator priviledges.
 To use the image on a cluster, the path to Pathway Tools ptools folder should be indicated in the recipe.
 Therefore, you have to replace '/external/folder/ptools' with the path where you want to put the ptools-local folder (which will contain the PGDB created by Pathway-Tools).

+Like for the Dockerfile, Pathway-Tools installer is hardcoded in the recipe so if you use another version, you have to modify the recipe.
+And the installer must be stored in the same folder than the Singularity recipe.

 To create the image named m2m.sif: